 The other issue is that the model creation funnel now becomes very top-heavy.
 More people are creating more models for more use cases.
 This is great!
 But it leads us back to the grand-daddy of these trends….

-When it comes to technology though, I’d be remiss if I didn’t mention our attempt to cure the epidemic and help address the micro-trends that organizations are facing with RapidMiner 9.4.
-This new release offers:
+When it comes to technology, though, I’d be remiss if I didn’t mention our attempt to provide shelter from the model impact disaster and help address the micro-trends that organizations are facing with RapidMiner.
+Our platform offers: